The Prokhorov Effect: The Most Interesting Man in the World

 Who are his basketball people?

-His best known connection is with Andrei Kirilenko of the Jazz, who was nurtured by the CSKA Moscow system.
+His best known NBA connection before buying the team was with Andrei Kirilenko of the Jazz, who was nurtured by the CSKA Moscow system.
 Kirilenko has called Prokhorov "someone I know very well" and says he expects the Nets to become contenders after Prokhorov gains control.

 What is his management style?